 Featuring an interview with economist Dr. Michael Walden, NCSU

 Surrounded by the good economic news, it is reasonable to expect stabilization and a decline in children entering foster care in North Carolina.
-Instead, the foster care crisis deepens, increasing 30% over the past six years, with an increase of 7% during the most recent 12-month reporting period.
+Instead, the foster care crisis deepens by hitting an all-time high in April-May 2018 of over 11,300 children, even higher than the Great Recession.
+Why?

 “The two big issues we see everywhere, but more pronounced in North Carolina, first, the job market,” said Walden.
 “The good news is we’re seeing an increase in higher-paying jobs, professional jobs that need a college education.
 But the bad news is we see an equal percentage growth in lower-paying jobs combined with little or no growth in middle-paying jobs.

 “We’re having what economists call hollowing out of the labor force, where you have growth at the upper end, growth at the lower end, and not much growth in the middle.
 Sadly, we see this in all the big metro areas, too, including Charlotte and Raleigh.

 “It’s not that higher income people are grabbing the income of lower-income people and stealing it from them.
 It’s that the nature of the economy has changed.”